HeyBLU Help & FAQ

 Adjust HeyBLU (Inside/Outside) still exists under Settings (gear icon) if you need a settings-level nudge, but start with Calibrate on the primary device for consistent misses.

 - Want to refer a coach or league?
-Use the form on our front page (Join Beta section).
+Join the waitlist on the homepage.

 When reporting an issue, please include: